-Over the last year, the ePolicyWorks initiative is pleased to be the host of an important series of online dialogues.
+Participants in the ePolicyWorks initiative benefit from a variety of online tools and features to help them stay informed, build relationships and partner on important policy developments.
+One of these key features is the ePolicyWorks online dialogues.
 Brought to you through the use of leading-edge crowdsourcing tools, these online dialogues are interactive platforms of collaboration.
-They enable ePolicyWorks to enlist the public’s input on key policy and programmatic issues related to the employment of people with disabilities by channeling the brainpower of our federal partners, nonprofits, NGOs and other stakeholders.
+They enable ODEP to work with their partners to enlist the public’s input on key policy issues related to the employment of people with disabilities by channeling the brainpower of our federal partners, nonprofits, NGOs and other stakeholders.
 To learn more about past ePolicyWorks dialogues, visit http://www.epolicyworks.org/national_dialogues.html.